 Implement Queue/Stack with Array

-Implementing a Stack with an Array
+Implementing Stack Using Array

 // use array as the underlying data structure to implement stack